 Unlike 80-hour hustle fans, self-funders are also big advocates of doing work when at work.

-It is no surpise they don’t offer ping pong tables or a fridge full of beer so their employees can stay in the office forever.
+It is no surprise they don’t offer ping-pong tables or a fridge full of beer so their employees can stay in the office forever.
 They do offer sane hours, however.

 And instead of hiring and firing fast, these self-funders hire slowly, grow slowly.